A Note to New K-State Graduate Students

 For many graduate students, the definition of cheating may be quite obvious.
 However, do not be caught off-guard about what your instructor expects from you when it comes to completing classroom assignments with integrity.
 If your instructor doesn't mention what he or she expects when the syllabus is handed out, make an appointment to talk with him/her and ASK.
 Some instances may not seem like cheating to YOU, such as handing in the same work in two different classes, but your instructor may see this as dishonest.
 Protect yourself by being aware and asking questions.
 Read the STUDENT TIPS section on this web site for more information.

 If you are found in violation (this site briefly describes cases where students have been reported to the Honor and Integrity System Director) of the Honor Pledge through some act of academic dishonesty, you may find yourself in a humbling situation (the typical penalty is an XF for undergraduate students.
 For graduate students, an XF may mean dismissal from a program or even from the University.

-The K-State Honor Council is a body of 32 students (10 of whom are graduate students) and 22 faculty who investigate allegations of Honor Pledge violations.
+The K-State Honor Council is a body of 87 faculty and students (including 20 graduate students) who investigate allegations of Honor Pledge violations.
 Council members also sit on hearing panels when cases are brought to their attention.
 They take the Honor Pledge SERIOUSLY and ask you to think twice before deciding to cheat.